 You can also create a custom molding for all your gear with pre-cut foam squares.
 It’s super easy to customize the interior to fit whatever you need to keep safe.

 Now, on to the bad.
-The plastic of the Amazon Basics is definitely inferior to that of a Pelican.
+The plastic of the Basics case is definitely inferior to that of a Pelican.
 Depending on the size of the case, the plastic will depress a bit when pressure is applied to the center.
 That being said, it will still protect your gear well at a more affordable price.